 - a) The Participants shall require purchasers of goods and services which are the subject of official support to make down payments of a minimum of 15% of the export contract value at or before the starting point of credit as defined in Annex XI.
 For the assessment of down payments, the export contract value may be reduced proportionally if the transaction includes goods and services from a third country which are not officially supported.
 Financing/insurance of 100% of the premium is permissible.
 Premium may or may not be included in the export contract value.
-Retention payments made after the starting point of credit are not regarded as down payment in this context. - b) Official support for such down payments shall only take the form of insurance or guarantee against the usual pre-credit risks. - c) Except as provided for in paragraphs b) and d), the Participants shall not provide official support in excess of 85% of the export contract value, including third country supply but excluding local costs. - d) The Participants may provide official support for local costs2, provided that: - 1) Official support provided for local costs shall not exceed 30% of the export contract value.
+Retention payments made after the starting point of credit are not regarded as down payment in this context. - b) Official support for such down payments shall only take the form of insurance or guarantee against the usual pre-credit risks. - c) Except as provided for in paragraphs b) and d), the Participants shall not provide official support in excess of 85% of the export contract value, including third country supply but excluding local costs. - d) The Participants may provide official support for local costs, provided that: - 1) Official support provided for local costs shall not exceed 30% of the export contract value. - 2) It shall not be provided on terms more favourable/less restrictive than those agreed for the related exports. - 3) Where official support for local cost exceeds 15% of the export contract value, such official support shall be subject to prior notification, pursuant to Article 45, specifying the nature of the local costs being supported.